JuliaGuanzon/financial_database/README.md

 ## Usage and Examples

-To use the proptech application, the repository will need to be cloned from GitHub and into a local repository.
+To use the financial database, the repository will need to be cloned from GitHub and into a local repository.

 Enter into the dev environment by commanding: